jamestomasino/sass-boilerplate/README.markdown

 To make content in your HTML localized, add the attribute `data-localize="replacementstring"` where replacement string is a key in your localization json.
 By default, all localization keys should begin with `%`.
 Do not include the `%` in the data-localize attribute in your HTML, though.

 If you attempt to use data-localize with a key that does not exist in your localization language, the contents of your html element will not be replaced.

-_The current implementation is not set up to use localized HTML content, only plain text.
-This will be addressed shortly._

 By default the page will auto-load the localization for the language listed in your HTML tag (English in the following example):